Gilberto José Marxuach: Military career

 In 1937, Japan invaded China and in September 1939, Germany invaded Poland.
 As a precautionary measure, the 295th and 296th Infantry Regiments of the Puerto Rican National Guard, founded by Major General Luis R. Esteves, were called into Federal Active Service and assigned to the Puerto Rican Department in accordance with the existing War Plan Orange.
 That same month, Marxuach joined the United States Army and on October 15, 1940, was commissioned a second lieutenant.
 He was assigned to the 295 Regiment at Camp Tortuguero in Puerto Rico and soon after was reassigned to 296th Infantry Regiment.

 After the Japanese attack on Pearl Harbor the U.S. entered the World War II.
 On January 12, 1944, the 296th Infantry Regiment departed from Puerto Rico to the Panama Canal Zone.
 During this timeframe Marxuach had been promoted three times, from first lieutenant to major.
 As major, he served as the commander of the 2nd Infantry Battalion of the 296th.
 Together with his men, he received intense jungle training and was later put in charge of a rescue mission which searched for the remains of various American soldiers who perished aboard a C-45 Expeditor military aircraft which crashed in the Panamanian jungles.

 In April 1945, the 296th returned to Puerto Rico and soon after was sent to Honolulu, Hawaii.
-The 296th arrived on June 25, 1945, and was attached to the Central Pacific Base Command at Kahuku Air Base.
+The 296th arrived on June 25, 1945, and was attached to the Central Pacific Base Command at Kahuku Army Air Field.
 By then Marxuach had been promoted to the rank of lieutenant colonel and was in charge of the 1114th Artillery Co. and the 1558th Engineers Co.

 The American participation in the Second World War came to an end in Europe on May 8, 1945, when the western Allies celebrated "V-E Day" (Victory in Europe Day) upon Germany's surrender, and in the Asian theater on August 14, 1945 "V-J Day" (Victory over Japan Day) when the Japanese surrendered by signing the Japanese Instrument of Surrender.

 The 296th Regiment returned to Puerto Rico on March 6, 1946, and was awarded the American Theater streamer and the Pacific Theater streamer.
 On November 12, 1946, Marxuach was promoted to colonel.
 In 1947, he retired as regimental executive officer of Headquarters Co. of the 296th, due to a service-related disability.
 The 296th was deactivated that same year.

 During his military career, Marxuach attended the Infantry School at Fort Benning in Georgia for 3 months where he learned the mechanical functioning and tactical employment of all infantry weapons.
 For another three months he attended the Military Intelligence Center at Camp Ritchie, situated in the mountains near Pennsylvania.
 Here he studied the organization and composition of foreign armies, advanced map reading, interrogation of the enemy during war, and evaluation of information.